How DIY Ally, an Online Architect, Helped Me

 It expanded my horizons

-Becoming DIY Ally helped connect me with the world outside of myself, with something much larger.
-It helped me see other people more clearly, to respect them as heroes on their own journey.
-Embracing the concept of advice without strings, I grew into someone more inclusive.
+Becoming DIY Ally connected me with the world outside of myself.
+It helped me see other people as heroes on their own journey.
+Embracing the concept of advice without strings, I grew into someone more receptive.

-As DIY Ally — an architect on demand — I get all sorts of questions coming from people with very different stories.
-By paying attention to others, I cultivate open-mindedness.
-It teaches me to be tolerant instead of judgmental.
+Frankly, as DIY Ally — an architect on demand — I get all sorts of questions coming from people with very different stories.
+By paying attention to others, I cultivate non-judgmental open-mindedness.
 As a result, I take myself less seriously.

 It made me a better listener

-Becoming DIY Ally helped me to be present in relationships, to provide empathy to others and to support others.
-That’s my humble contribution toward building a better world where substance is valued over status.
+Most importantly, becoming DIY Ally helped me to be present in relationships.
+I am consciously more empathetic and supportive.
+Basically, that’s my humble contribution toward building a better world.

 Becoming DIY Ally, helped me feel more compassionate for myself

-The idea behind online architect was not to take things personally or to simply take my ego out of the equation.
-The idea was to address another person’s struggles and to buttress them in their vision.
-The idea was to embrace and nurture the authenticity of those who seek my advice.
+In the process of reinventing myself, once again, I came up with the idea of advising online.
+The object was to simply take my ego out of the equation.
+The point was to address another person’s struggles and to buttress them in their vision.
+The goal was to embrace and nurture the authenticity of those who seek my advice.
 And it was all rooted in the desire to be of service.

 Miraculously, while cultivating kindness for others, I am cultivating self-kindness.
 We all have experiences of loss and failure.
 The interconnectedness is truly emphasized when we take the time to listen to each other.